 The Burj Kalafi, the world’s tallest building, is easily viewed from the outside of the mall, so we built up our courage and finally left the AC to at least take a photo with the Burj Kalafi in the background.
 We were so hot and the sun was so strong that we literally took the fastest picture we could and walked back in the mall.
 Sad, but true.

 Day 1, 7 pm: Dinner at the Sheikh Mohammed Centre for Cultural Understanding

 Because we were visiting during the month of Ramadan, we were very interested to find out more about the “holy month” and found out about a special dinner put on by the Sheikh Mohammed Centre for Cultural Understanding.
-This group hosts cultural dinners three nights/week during the month of Ramadan, which cost 120 AED per person (~$Open Currency Converter Error: Could not fetch exchange rate information US)
+This group hosts cultural dinners three nights/week during the month of Ramadan, which cost 120 AED per person (~$Open Currency Converter Error: No exchange rate information returned US)

 We actually booked our reservations for the dinner through Urban Adventures (a tour company we’d used a lot in Vietnam) and, when we arrived, were met with a local tour guide, Mohammed, who hosted just the two of us.
 While we could have just booked reservations straight through the Center, we were happy to have our own guide to eat with us and explain even more in depth about the holiday, the city and the traditions.

 It turned out that our guide, Mohammed, is Pakistani.
 He said that his grandparents came 45 years ago to Dubai and his family has been there ever since; he was born in Dubai but still is not a citizen.
 Citizenship is only for the “people from this land.”
 He said that even tour guides who were born here must apply for work permits every 2-3 years.